tarwn/lessthandot-hugo/blogs/content/posts/2009-05-01-sql-rap-i-am-the-dbcc-yeah-u-know-me.md

 **Here are the lyrics**

-“It's All About The Pentiums”
+"It's All About The Pentiums"

 It's all about the Pentiums, baby